andrsrubio06/T9-Projet/README.md

  - Ajouter des noeuds dans la trie avec accent et chiffres spéciaux (comme ç) pour être compatible au français.
 Pour cela, il faut les ajouter aux fonctions du trie, que pour le moment considère l'alphabet de 26 lettres.
  - Si un mot de taille 'n' n'a pas de suggestion, suggérer les mots de taille plus grande que 'n'.
 (Ex.: 'perfe' n'est pas un mot, mais on peut déduire que l'utilisateur veut écrire 'perfect')

+## Licence
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.
+For more information, read the LICENCE file available in the project root.

 ## Références
 - https://en.wikipedia.org/wiki/T9_(predictive_text)
 - https://perso.ensta-paris.fr/~bmonsuez/Cours/doku.php?id=in204:resources